-RALEIGH — The state’s seasonally adjusted June unemployment rate was 5.8 percent, increasing 0.1 of a percentage point from May’s revised rate.
-The national rate decreased 0.2 of a percentage point to 5.3 percent.
-Read complete story Jul 21, 2015more Press Releases
+RALEIGH — The state’s seasonally adjusted July unemployment rate was 5.9 percent, increasing 0.1 of a percentage point from June’s revised rate.
+The national rate remained unchanged at 5.3 percent.
+Read complete story Aug 21, 2015more Press Releases

 News and Highlights